Djazy-Faradj/Leetcode/README.md

 This repository contains all of my solutions to problems from [LeetCode](https://leetcode.com/), a platform for practicing coding problems across a variety of categories such as algorithms, data structures, and system design.
 These solutions are written in various programming languages (mainly C++) and are organized by problem difficulty and category.

 ## Repository Structure
-The repository is organized into folders based on problem difficulties and problem number:
+The repository is organized into folders based on difficulties and problem:
 - **Difficulties**:
   - Easy
   - Medium
   - Hard

-- **Problem Number**:
+- **Problem**:
   - 1. Two Sum
   - 9. Palindrome Number
   - 13. Roman to Integer